A Celestial Kinematical Interpretation for an Extended BMS$_4$: Abstract

 \section{Abstract}

-Motivated by the work of Longhi and Materassi, who constructed a realisation of the (centreless) BMS$_4$ algebra for the massive Klein-Gordon field in $3+1$, we build a realisation of the (centreless) BMS$_4$ algebra including super-rotations by using celestial coordinates.
-This realisation depends only on the momenta in the lightcone in the celestial coordinates without any reference to the Klein--Gordon field.
-The quadratic Casimir of the Lorentz algebra written in terms of a second order differential operator and the volume form plays an essential role in this construction.
-The BMS algebra in terms of vector fields shows its kinematical nature, like the Poincar\'e algebra.
-We also construct a dynamical realisation of BMS from the symplectic structure on the solutions of the massless four-dimensional Klein--Gordon field in terms of quadratic expressions of the Fourier modes.
+Motivated by the work of Longhi and Materassi, who constructed a realisation of the (centreless) BMS$_4$ algebra for the massive Klein-Gordon field in $3+1$, we build a realisation of the (centreless) massless BMS$_4$ algebra including super-rotations.
+This realisation depends only on the momenta in the lightcone expressed in celestial coordinates without any reference to the Klein--Gordon field.
+The quadratic Casimir of the Lorentz algebra is written in terms of a second order differential operator and the volume form plays an essential role in this construction.
+The BMS$_4$ algebra in terms of vector fields shows its kinematical nature, like the Poincar\'e algebra.
+We also construct a dynamical realisation of BMS$_4$ from the symplectic structure on the solutions of the massless four-dimensional Klein--Gordon field in terms of quadratic expressions of the Fourier modes and plane waves invariant under translations.
+Using the Mellin transform, we rewrite the Klein--Gordon field in terms of the boost invariant basis, and write down the corresponding BMS$_4$ realization.
+We also provide the relation with spherical harmonics, linking our results with the solutions of Longhi-Materassi, which are in fact a subset of ours.